endurodave/DelegateMQ/docs/DETAILS.md

 ### Blocking Remote Send

-`SendActuatorMsgWait()` is an asynchronous API using delegates to send `ActuatorMsg` to a remote receiver.
+`SendActuatorMsgWait()` is an asynchronous API using delegates to send a `ActuatorMsg` object to a remote receiver.
 The caller is blocked until the receiver receives the message or timeout.
 See [system-architecture](#system-architecture) project for complete example.

 ```cpp
 // Async send an actuator command and block the caller waiting until the remote